IdrisFallout/IO-Manager/README.md

 > ### Some of the other libraries come with python
 > **Note**
 > I'm using Python 3.9

+## Arduino Setup
+- Use the StandardFirmata example provided after installing firmata on Arduino IDE or download from [here][arduinocode]

 ```python
     # disable upload to the web - remove return to enable this feature